-The Girls' District Golf Tournaments will be held on October 5 and 6, 2015.
+The Girls' District Golf Tournaments will be held October 5-6, 2020.
 The District hosts, sites and Class B & C school assignments will be posted to the NSAA website once all have accepted the hosting contract.
-Class A District Tournament assignments will be released on September 22, 2015.
+Class A District Tournament assignments will be released on September 22, 2020.